Minnesota man arrested in connection with killing of Los Angeles model found in refrigerator

 According to court records, Humphrey was charged on Dec.
 6 with murder and torture.

 The murder charge includes a special allegation of murder during the commission of torture.
-It was not immediately clear when Humphrey would be brought to Los Angeles and appear in court.
+It was not immediately clear when Humphrey would return to Los Angeles and appear in court.

 No details were immediately released on what led investigators to Humphrey.